yvandb/yvandb.github.io/bread/baguette.md

 ### 2021-02-27
 - zeer goed.
 Voeg beetje meer zout toe.
 - Was verbrand aan onderkant.
 Bakplaat moet misschien niet voorverwarmd zijn.

+### 2021-03-12
+- 2 nachten en 1 portie 3 nachten

+### 2021-03-18
+- poolish 50% bread flour / 50% whole wheat flour
+- 1 batch 30% spelt
+- other batch 20% whole wheat 10% rye
+- 10% extra water
+- was good but not as good as pure breadflour
+- smelled a bit like poolish -> too strong so maybe just all breadflour for poolish